Grantees

 Project Outcomes

-We anticipate that our findings will establish the foundation for developing a cell replacement therapy for the disease based on the initial proof-of-concept study.
-Once fully developed, we hope to be able to effectively reverse the disease phenotype in PD patients.
+Team Mobley anticipates that their findings will establish the foundation for developing a cell replacement therapy for the disease based on the initial proof-of-concept study.
+Once fully developed, the team hopes to be able to effectively reverse the disease phenotype in PD patients.
+View Team Outcomes.

 Expand to Read More +Collapse to Read Less –